OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 ========================
 You can load OGC Web Map Services (WMS) to your application.

 #.
 Go to :guilabel:`admin2_en` and choose :menuselection:`WMS Management --> Load WMS`.
-Choose the application to which you want to load the WMS.
-Link to the WMS Capabilities URL in the text field and hit **Load**.
+Choose the application which shall contain the WMS.
+Link to the WMS getCapabilities URL in the text field and hit **Load**.

 #.
 Here are some example WMS you can use to load to your appliction